-A student who wishes to arrange an independent major or concentration must receive written permission from the Committee on Instruction.
-Interested students should meet with Elizabeth Strauss ems2123@columbia.edu as early as possible in the academic year to discuss the procedures for submitting a formal proposal to the Committee.
-Proposals must be submitted in the sophomore year no later than March 31.
+Students who wish to arrange an independent major or concentration must receive written permission from the Committee on Instruction.
+Interested students should meet with Elizabeth Strauss (ems2123@columbia.edu) as early as possible in the academic year to discuss procedures for submitting a proposal to the Committee.
+Formal proposals must be submitted in the sophomore year no later than March 31.